The Virtual Nurse Will See You Now

 But can these improvements sometimes come at a cost to patients and their providers?
 Stanford University School of Medicine Professor Abraham Verghese wonders in The New York Times Magazine whether technology gets in the way of doctors providing the personal touch patients need.
 He cites research that found that for every hour physicians spend with patients, they devote nearly two hours to electronic health records — a time allocation that he believes may contribute to increasing physician burnout.

-Carl Bouthillette, MBA, a senior program investment officer in the California Health Care Foundation’s Health Innovation Fund, sees health technology not as an end, but as a means to achieve health care’s Triple Aim — reducing costs, improving patient and provider experiences, and raising the quality of care.
+Carl Bouthillette, MBA, a senior program investment officer in the California Health Care Foundation’s Innovation Fund, sees health technology not as an end, but as a means to achieve health care’s Triple Aim — reducing costs, improving patient and provider experiences, and raising the quality of care.
 When done well, technology-enabled solutions should help providers do their jobs better while increasing patients’ access to care.

 For example, as the US struggles to care for a rapidly growing population of seniors during a worsening geriatrician shortage, some companies are combining old-fashioned house calls with telehealth technology and online triage.
 Stephen Parodi, MD, the associate executive director of the Permanente Medical Group (which is testing this model for Kaiser Permanente) says, “We’re actively trying to learn what are the best models of care for providing both high-touch and high-tech care in a scaled fashion.”